 The Service load (for ND Load) is normally energized, while in safe state it is de-energized.

-Disconnection of the ND Load is done on both supply lines.
+Disconnection of the ND Load is done on only one supply line.

 The following table describes the status (open or closed) of each output contact when the input signal is High or Low.